maudzung/TTNet-Real-time-Analysis-System-for-Table-Tennis-Pytorch/README.md

   --earlystop_patience N
+                        Early stopping the training process if performance is not improved within this value --freeze_global       If true, no update/train weights for the global stage of ball detection.
+  --freeze_local        If true, no update/train weights for the local stage
+                        of ball detection.
+  --freeze_event        If true, no update/train weights for the event module.
+  --freeze_seg          If true, no update/train weights for the segmentation
+                        module.
+  --bce_weight BCE_WEIGHT
+                        The weight of BCE loss in segmentation module, the dice_loss weight = 1- bce_weight --global_weight GLOBAL_WEIGHT
+                        The weight of loss of the global stage for ball detection
+  --local_weight LOCAL_WEIGHT
+                        The weight of loss of the local stage for ball detection
+  --event_weight EVENT_WEIGHT
+                        The weight of loss of the event spotting module --seg_weight SEG_WEIGHT
-                        Early stopping the training process if performance is not improved within this value --world-size N        number of nodes for distributed training --rank N              node rank for distributed training --dist-url DIST_URL   url used to set up distributed training
+                        The weight of BCE loss in segmentation module --world-size N        number of nodes for distributed training --rank N              node rank for distributed training --dist-url DIST_URL   url used to set up distributed training